Reactive Users vs. Social Recommender Systems: Managing Opinion Drifts with Adaptive Policies: Introduction

-Our motivation to explore the ability of reactive users to manage opinion drifts is two-fold: (i) recent large-scale surveys \cite{haupt2023recommending} show that users indeed adopt strategic content consumption decisions when interacting with recommendation systems, and (ii) psychologically grounded models of agents' opinion dynamics \cite{curmei2022towards}, and specifically, ``hedonic adaptation'', argue that users return to a baseline opinion after some time, even if there are temporary changes in one's opinion; as such, decreasing the consumption of recommended content should allow users to return to their innate preferences.
+Our motivation to explore reactive users' ability to manage opinion drifts is two-fold: (i) recent surveys \cite{deanaccounting} show that users indeed adopt strategic content consumption decisions when interacting with recommendations, and (ii) psychologically grounded models of agents' opinion dynamics \cite{curmei2022towards}, and specifically, ``hedonic adaptation'', argue that users return to a baseline opinion after some time, even if there are temporary changes in one's opinion; as such, decreasing the consumption of recommended content should allow users to return to their innate preferences.

-Formally, we begin by proposing a model of opinion dynamics arising from the interactions between a recommendation system (platform) and \emph{reactive} users.
-Our model extends those of \cite{rossi2021closed,lanzetti2023impact}, which analyze the opinion dynamics of \emph{passive} users who consume, and are always influenced by, the content recommended to them.
+Formally, we begin by proposing a model of opinion dynamics arising from the interactions between a recommendation system (platform) and \emph{reactive} users in a social network.
+Our model extends those of \cite{rossi2021closed,lanzetti2023impact, sprenger2024control}, which analyze the opinion dynamics of \emph{passive} users who consume, and are always influenced by, the recommended content.
 In contrast, we introduce a model in which users follow one of two stochastic content consumption policies: a baseline \emph{fixed} content consumption policy (which includes the passive agents' policy of prior works as a special case), and an \emph{adaptive decreasing} policy (which captures reactive users who adjust their use of the platform adaptively so as to control their opinion drift).
-For each policy, we characterize the short-term and long-term expected opinions (and compare the extent of opinion drift) and expected agent utilities (and compare the agent's preference for each policy).
+For each policy, we characterize the short-term and long-term expected opinions (allowing us to assess the extent of opinion drift) and expected agent utilities (allowing us to compare the agent's preference for each policy).